feathr-ai/feathr/docs/how-to-guides/feathr-configuration-and-env.md

 ```

 Other advanced settings includes `idempotency_token` to guarantee the idempotency of job run requests, etc.

+## FEATURE_REGISTRY__PURVIEW__DELIMITER

+Delimiter indicates that how the project name, feature names etc. are delimited.
+By default it will be '__'. this is for global reference (mainly for feature sharing).
+For example, when we setup a project called foo, and we have an anchor called 'taxi_driver' and the feature name is called 'f_daily_trips'. the feature will have a global unique name called 'foo__taxi_driver__f_daily_trips'

 # A note on using Azure Key Vault to store credentials